-How does Free Spirit's coaching differ from therapy and life coaching?
+How does Free Spirit differ from other therapy and life coaching?

 Attaining a better understanding of yourself, your goals and values